SHIV5T3R/Device-Cleaner/README.md

 - Memory Cleaner
 - Clearing internet files

-googletrans/) - Python library for the Google Translate API

 ## Installation

 To install this, you can go to this repo's [releases](https://github.com/SHIV5T3R/Device-Cleaner/releases) and install the application.